 This is a state-of-the-art instrument complying with all prevailing regulations and directives.
 The instrument must only be operated in a technically flawless and reliable condition.
-The operator is responsible for the trouble-free operation of the instrument.
-When measuring aggressive or corrosive media that can cause a dangerous situation if the instrument malfunctions, the operator has to implement suitable measures to make sure the instrument is functioning properly.
+The operating company is responsible for the trouble-free operation of the instrument.
+When measuring aggressive or corrosive media that can cause a dangerous situation if the instrument malfunctions, the operating company has to implement suitable measures to make sure the instrument is functioning properly.

-The safety instructions in this operating instructions manual, the national installation standards as well as the valid safety regulations and accident prevention rules must be observed by the user.
+The safety instructions in this instructions manual, the national installation standards as well as the valid safety regulations and accident prevention rules must be observed.

-For safety and warranty reasons, any invasive work on the device beyond that described in the operating instructions manual may be carried out only by personnel authorised by the manufacturer.
+For safety and warranty reasons, any invasive work on the device beyond that described in this instructions manual may be carried out only by personnel authorised by us.
 Arbitrary conversions or modifications are explicitly forbidden.
-For safety reasons, only the accessory specified by the manufacturer must be used.
+For safety reasons, only the accessory specified by us must be used.